-Six module "postcards" (6 x 7.5%, outcomes A, B, C, D, E, F and G)
+Six module "postcards" (6 x 7.5%, outcome G and, depending on the topic, A, B, C, D, E, or F)

 The course has ten modules.
-Each week there is both directed and informal discussion of the module content and a "postcard" activity.
+Each week there is both directed and informal discussion of the module content and a "postcard" activity related to the week's module topic.
 You will prepare a total of six 500-word "postcards" for six course modules.
 (Note, the outcomes supported will vary per week and topic.)
+The postcards are due to be posted by Thursday each week and the grading deadline for a postcard is 11 pm (2300 h) course time on Saturdays.

-The postcards are due to be posted on Thursdays each week.
-You may choose which ones you do but you must do two from each theme area, that is, among Modules 2, 3 and 4, another two in the next three modules, 5, 6 and 7, and a final two in the three remaining modules, 8, 9 and 10.
+You will have some choice of which ones you do but you must do two from each of three theme areas, that is, among Modules 2, 3 and 4, another two in the next three modules, 5, 6 and 7, and a final two in the three remaining modules, 8, 9 and 10.

-A short current-events paper (15%, outcomes E and G)
+A short current-events "newspaper" (15%, outcomes E and G)

-You are required to research, prepare and submit a short (about 600 words) paper on Circumpolar current events: You'll choose two or three related recent news items (involving two or more circumpolar countries) and discuss the importance of these events.
+You are required to research, prepare and submit a short (about 600 words) paper on some Circumpolar current event(s): You'll choose two or three related recent news items (involving two or more circumpolar countries) and discuss the importance of these events.
 Details are supplied on the course site.
 This paper is due in Week 10.